DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ### Customization for Custom Security Roles

-If you have a custom security role class (for example, `ExtendedSecurityRole` implemented in the following examples: [Implement a Custom Security System User Based on an Existing Business Class](https://docs.devexpress.com/eXpressAppFramework/113452/task-based-help/security/how-to-implement-a-custom-security-system-user-based-on-an-existing-business-class), [Implement Custom Security Objects (Users, Roles, Operation Permissions)](https://docs.devexpress.com/eXpressAppFramework/113384/task-based-help/security/how-to-implement-custom-security-objects-users-roles-operation-permissions)) and this class has custom properties, you need to include these properties in the generated code.
-To do this, handle the `RoleGenerator.CustomizeCodeLines` event in the `RoleGeneratorController` class added at Step 2:
+You may use a custom security role class.
+For example, `ExtendedSecurityRole` implementations are available in the following examples: [Implement a Custom Security System User Based on an Existing Business Class](https://docs.devexpress.com/eXpressAppFramework/113452/task-based-help/security/how-to-implement-a-custom-security-system-user-based-on-an-existing-business-class), [Implement Custom Security Objects (Users, Roles, Operation Permissions)](https://docs.devexpress.com/eXpressAppFramework/113384/task-based-help/security/how-to-implement-custom-security-objects-users-roles-operation-permissions).
+If a security role has custom properties, you need to include these properties in the generated code.
+To do this, handle the `RoleGenerator.CustomizeCodeLines` event in the `RoleGeneratorController` class added in Step 2:

 ``` csharp
 // C#